 If you run into temperature-related catering refrigerator issues, there are a few things which are quick and easy to check, and which may resolve the problem without professional assistance.

-• Firstly, check that the condenser isn’t blocked.
+- Firstly, check that the condenser isn’t blocked.
 Accumulations of dust and dirt in condensers are a common complaint amongst users of commercial refrigerators.
-This build-up can result in overheating, so it’s worth clearing any blockages regularly.
+This build-up can result in overheating, so it’s worth clearing any blockages regularly as part of commercial refrigeration maintenance.

-• Also, one often-overlooked possibility is that the ambient temperature of your commercial kitchen or catering environment may be higher than is recommended by the manufacturer of the commercial refrigerator.
+- Also, one often-overlooked possibility is that the ambient temperature of your commercial kitchen or retail space may be higher than is recommended by the manufacturer of the commercial refrigerator.
 This can in turn cause your refrigeration unit to be overworked.
 Check the manual of your particular catering refrigerator for specifics on this.

 Leaking Water & Condensation

-• Yet another condensation-related catering refrigeration problem is damage to the seals around the door, which can allow warmer external air to enter the interior of the chilled cabinet or counter.
+- Yet another condensation-related catering refrigeration problem is damage to the seals (or gaskets) around the door, which can allow warmer external air to enter the interior of the chilled cabinet or counter.

 Limescale

 All commercial equipment which comes into contact with hard water is susceptible to limescale, which is essentially a hard residue mainly consisting of calcium.
-Limescale can plague any equipment that utilises a water supply including warewashers, glasswashers, dishwashers, ice machines, steamers and water dispensers.
+Limescale can plague any equipment that utilises a water supply including warewashers, glasswashers, dishwashers, combi ovens, commercial ice machines, steamers and ice & water dispensers.

 Limescale can harbour harmful bacteria, in some cases, taint the taste of your commercial kitchen’s food and drink, is unsightly, and can result in reduced performance levels in commercial catering equipment.